Is Web Scraping Legal?6 Ways to Make Your Data Scraping Is Legal and Compliant with the GDPR

 3. Check copyrights

 Another tool that websites use to control web scraping is copyright rules, which users need to respect as well.
 In other words, before copying any kind of content, such as text, images, trademarks, and databases, you need to make sure the information you want to scrape is not copyrighted.
 Without consent from the copyright holder, you cannot republish scraped data.
 It may still be possible, however, to use facts from a creative work when only its format is copyrighted as long as you modify those elements and deliver them in an original manner.

-4. Pay a en on to the web scraping rate
+4. Pay attention to the web scraping rate

 Web scraping is performed by powerful software which can put a heavy load on website servers.
 You should make sure that you achieve the optimal rate of the web scraping process so the bandwidth and performance of the web server is not affected.
 The robots.txt file usually mentions the crawl delay settings you need to respect and without one, you should stick to an average scraping rate of approximately 1 request every 10-15 seconds.
 Otherwise, the web server could automatically block your IP and prevent you from accessing the page again.